Tessa’s Recipe Rundown

 What Size Are These Monster Cookies?

 I use a large 3-tablespoon cookie scoop to create perfectly chewy cookies.
-You can use a medium 1.5-tablespoon scoop instead and reduce the bake time slightly, but keep in mind that the smaller cookies won’t be as chewy.
+You can use a medium 1.5-tablespoon scoop instead and reduce the bake time by 1-2 minutes, but keep in mind that the smaller cookies won’t be as chewy.

 Can I Mix up the Mix-Ins?

 Yes!
-Feel free to use peanut butter chips, Reese’s Pieces, or any other variety of mix-ins you like in these Monster Cookies – just keep the total weight/volume the same amount as stated in the recipe for best results.
+Feel free to use peanut butter chips, chopped Reese’s Pieces, or any other variety of mix-ins you like in these Monster Cookies – just keep them small in size and the total weight/volume the same amount for best results.

 How to Prevent M&Ms From Cracking as They Bake